fullmetalbrackets/blog/src/pages/blog/quick-guide-setting-up-zsh-oh-my-zsh-plugins-and-theme.md

 ## Install the Zsh shell

 First, a caveat; this guide is for Linux only, since that's the only place I've used Zsh & Oh My Zsh.
-It's also usable on Mac (via [iTerm2](https://iterm2.com/), among other options) but I will only be covering Linux here.
+It's also usable on Mac (via <a href="https://iterm2.com" target="_blank">iTerm2</a>, among other options) but I will only be covering Linux here.
 Easiest way to do install Zsh is just use your distribution's package manager.

 On Ubuntu/Debian: